OptimalBits/bull/README.md

-    to the job processing function in job.data. opts {PlainObject} A plain object with arguments that will be passed to the job processing function in job.opts opts.lifo {Boolean} A boolean which, if true, adds the job to the right of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job
+    to the job processing function in job.data. opts {PlainObject} A plain object with arguments that will be passed to the job processing function in job.opts opts.delay {Number} An amount of miliseconds to wait until this job can be processed.
+Note that for accurate delays, both server and clients should have their clocks synchronized. opts.lifo {Boolean} A boolean which, if true, adds the job to the right of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job